 How to rip Blu-ray for Plex on Windows or Mac?

-Click on "Choose Other Profile" to pick the profile you prefer.
+• Step 2: Click on "Choose Other Profile" to pick the profile for Plex.
 Choose the titles, audio tracks, and subtitles you wish to keep.
 Explore the "Advanced Settings" and integrated "Video Editor" to tailor the final video.

 best blu ray ripper for plex: DVDFab Blu-ray Ripper